Doughpaze-Order-Food-Online/DoughPaze_Main_Resolved/README.md

 - Networking and Jason Parsing
 - User Login/Signup Authentication
 - Otp verification Via Email ( Through Mobile Number Not yet Completed ).

+## Server Side
+- The server is developed using nodejs backend tool
+- Express Framework is used to implement rest apis.
+- MongoDb is used as the data storage that is database.
+- Mongoose package is used as agent to the mongodb database.
+- Other packages are used based on the requirements in the applcation.
+- Apis are implemented based on the requirements of the app.

 ## Implementations and Libraries used
 ### API request libraries